corinagum/Bots/README.md

 ## To Run:
 1. Please add provided config.js file to configure LUIS, or see config-sample.js to create new LUIS keys.
-1. in the console, start the app by typing `node app.js`
+1. In the console, start the app by typing `node app.js`
 1. Say 'hi' to the bot!
 1. Answer its questions

 ## What this Bot Does
-This bot is intended to help the user decide on a new book to read by selecting the genre of the book.
+This bot is intended to help the user decide on a new book to read by selecting the genre of the book and provide a few reading options.

 ## What this Bot Contains
-* MSFT Bot Framework
+* MSFT Bot Framework for Node JS
-* Written with Node.js
 * LUIS

 ## How I would improve this app